rayfrankenstein/AITOW/README.md

 “My experience shows that proper testing and documentation is the first thing that management wants taken out of the story, often with the excuse "We can handle that in a later sprint."
 But since your life is a neverending series of sprints (note: that's actually an ultramarathon), and management gets to pick priorities, you may never return to the technical debt.”—klyrs, [https://news.ycombinator.com/item?id=20017854#20021832](https://news.ycombinator.com/item?id=20017854#20021832)

 ---
-“The most successful (but still crappy) solution to this that I have seen is developers undertaking guerilla tech debt work.
+“The most successful (but still crappy) solution to this that I have seen [to deal with cramming a story with 4 weeks of work into a 2 week sprint] is developers undertaking guerilla tech debt work.
 This can be done by bundling maintenance work into an existing task where the two are actually not that related or by simply carving out bits of time between official tasks.

 While it "works" it is certainly not ideal that people have to go off the reservation to ensure that the project doesn't implode in the future due to the accumulation of buggy code, performance problems and likely security vulnerabilities.”—pandapower, [https://news.ycombinator.com/item?id=20017854#20021832](https://news.ycombinator.com/item?id=20017854#20021832)

-I think [scrum] won out because the number one thing any kind of project management framework has to provide is ambiguous blame-avoiding fungibility to management.
-If a framework does not offer that, managers will politically subvert the policy-making process to rule out that framework.

-It’s the same reason why demonstrably value-additive, cost-effective prediction markets are rejected by managers despite evidence in their favor: it removes their ability to create ambiguous Dutch books out of different project deliverables and resort to exploiting subjective psychological biases of superiors to win money & status increases.
-Anything that holds them accountable to the actual measured result status of a deliverable can’t be tolerated.

-Scrum is just the by-product of corporate status-seeking evolutionary war games against in-house scientific thinking.”—mlthoughts2018,

----
-“Technical debt.
-I see this time and time again.
-User Stories are supposed to be forecasts, not commitments.
-But the business doesn't like stories carried over, so they become commitments.
-At the end of each sprint, everyone rushes to get their stuff done, and hacks are implemented to meet an arbitrary deadline.
-Many times I want to begin my work by refactoring something to what it needs to be first, then do the actual user story.
-But its risky because the refactoring might take more than the allocated story points, and you get dinged.
-So I do the story first, and if there is time do the refactoring but it almost never happens.”—clumsysmurf, [https://news.ycombinator.com/item?id=20017854#20021832](https://news.ycombinator.com/item?id=20017854#20021832)
+--
 “I feel like you work at my last company.
 But so many companies f* this up that it could be any company.

 I got fired from any last job after being one of the only engineers willing to say something to management about this.
 I figured I had a popular opinion - many other engineers often DM'ed me on slack encouraging me to continue speak out, including my own manager, so I somehow figured I should be safe speaking out, politely, as a respected majority representative.